Brown Environmental Leadership Lab: Hawai'i

 Hawaiian Ecology and Culture for High School Students

 Saturday, March 21 - Sunday, March 29, 2015

-minimum age of 15 at time
+Minimum age of 15 at the time of the program.

 Note: BELL Hawai’i is a physically active program involving significant time outdoors, including hiking, swimming and snorkeling.

 Residential: There is no commuter option for this program.

 Subscribe to our email list and we'll keep you informed of the latest program information for Spring 2015.

 This spring, Brown University offers curious high school students a unique opportunity to explore Hawaiian culture, tropical ecology, and leadership skills.
 Traveling from the mountains to the sea, students will explore the Big Island’s diverse terrestrial and marine ecosystems, studying geology, forest ecology, aquatic life, cultural studies, and land use.

 Participants will stay at two scenic locations during the course, Volcanoes National Park and the South Kona Coast.
 These sites are not only of important cultural significance but provide easy access to the dynamic, living laboratory that is Hawai’i .
 Leadership content is integrated into this immersive course, enabling students to develop and practice socially responsible leadership both during the program and beyond.

 - The Hawaiian Islands are the most isolated, inhabited place in the world: 2,400 miles from California; 3,800 miles from Japan; and 2,400 miles from Marquesas Islands.